mbatgh/icemas/README.md

 ## Usage

-Have a look at the content of the [examples](examples folder) for a quick start.
+Have a look at the content of the [examples](examples) folder for a quick start.

 Generally three input-files are required: